-- (1) Chemical hazards are dangerous chemicals specified in subsection 5 (1) of the Chemicals Act and materials containing such chemicals, which are handled in an enterprise. - (2) The handling of dangerous chemicals and materials containing such chemicals is regulated by the Chemicals Act and this Act. - (3) The requirements for the use of dangerous chemicals and materials containing such chemicals shall be established by the Government of the Republic.
+(1) Chemical hazards are dangerous chemicals and materials containing such chemicals, which are handled in an enterprise.

+(2) The handling of dangerous chemicals and materials containing such chemicals is regulated by the Chemicals Act and this Act.

+(3) The requirements for the use of dangerous chemicals and materials containing such chemicals shall be established by the Government of the Republic.